 Ned Gannon | President

-As a co-founder and CEO of eBrevia, Ned Gannon drives the strategic direction of the company and is responsible for overall management.
+As a Co-Founder and President of eBrevia, Ned Gannon drives the strategic direction of the company and is responsible for overall management.
 Ned brings a broad range of legal and business experience to the company.
 While practicing corporate law with Paul, Hastings, Janofsky and Walker LLP and LeBoeuf, Lamb, Greene & MacRae LLP (n/k/a Dewey & LeBoeuf LLP), Ned represented private equity funds, strategic investors, venture capital funds and startup companies in mergers, acquisitions, financings and general commercial matters.
 Prior to practicing corporate law, Ned worked in a sales and business development role at Survey Sampling, Inc., a privately-held data collection company.
 Ned was selected by Capterra as one of five Legal Tech entrepreneurs to watch and speaks frequently on machine learning technology’s impact on the legal industry.
 Ned holds a Juris Doctor from Harvard Law School, a Master in Public Administration from Harvard’s Kennedy School of Government and a Bachelor of Science from Boston College.

 Adam Nguyen | Senior Vice President